detekt/detekt/docs/pages/documentation/style.md

 ### ExplicitCollectionElementAccessMethod

-Prefer usage of indexed access operator [] for map element access or insert methods.
+Prefer usage of the indexed access operator [] for map or list element access or insert methods.

 **Severity**: Style